acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- (118) “It’s just sort of a one-upsmanship thing with some people,” added Larry Shapiro.
 “They like to talk about having the new Red Rock Terrace one of Diamond Creek’s Cabernets or the Dunn 1985 Cabernet, or the Petrus.
 Producers have seen this market opening up and they’re now creating wines that appeal to these people.”
 That explains why the number of these wines is expanding so rapidly. **But** consumers who buy at this level are also more knowledgeable than they were a few years ago.
 (PDTB2, 0071)

+	- In accordance with PDTB2, CONTRAST falls under PDTB COMPARISON.

 	- cf. RST Contrast
 	- cf. RSTDTB Comparison
 	- cf. SDRT (DISCOR, ANNODIS) Contrast